 - I value honesty, initiative, integrity, and forthrightness.
-Be intelligent, trustworthy, think of creative solutions, and don’t be afraid to speak up, especially if you admit a mistake or admit failure.
+Be intelligent, and trustworthy, think of creative solutions, and don’t be afraid to speak up, especially if you admit a mistake or admit failure.

 - I’m obsessed with managing my work and time, and I aim to eliminate any possibility of error in projects or initiatives.

 - I also expect my teammates to value efficiency and efficient communication.
-Before doing something, look for an easier, cheaper, more straightforward way to maximise your “return on effort”.
+Before doing something, look for an easier, cheaper, more straightforward way to maximize your “return on effort”.
 Before starting something from scratch, ask if it’s already been tried.
 Work smarter, not harder.